sherzodcode/diary-API/readme.txt

 It's 00:01 right now.
 Minutes ago i started Controller of Add SMS in HBS project Al-nassr's match should have started in 00:00 today.
 If it's already started.
 I'm into That Al-nassr won the match.
 Ronaldo made double.
-Time is 11:58, i'm about to go to the station
+Time is 11:58, i'm about to go to the station.
+I'm in station right now.

 ////////